aw-3/aw-3.github.io/_posts/2018-9-11-Tut-CheatEngine.md

 I've only listed a couple of features CE is capable of; There are many more, you just have to explore.

+I _highly_ recommend completing the tutorial included with CE before moving on.
+Understanding how things work is key to success.

 Next up are is a crash course on using IDA.